br-bit3194/debezium-mysql-sync/README.md

 ![Project Flow Structure](assets/flow.png)

 ## Overview
 This project sets up a data synchronization pipeline using Debezium, Kafka, and MySQL.
 It involves two MySQL servers, Kafka for message brokering, and Debezium for change data capture (CDC).
 The pipeline captures changes from MySQL Server 1 and applies them to MySQL Server 2.
+Docker containers are used to run all the necessary services including MySQL, Kafka, Zookeeper, and Debezium Connect.

 ### What is Debezium?🤔
 - Debezium is an open-source project that provides change data capture (CDC) for various databases.
 A Debezium connector is a component that monitors a specific database for changes and streams those changes to a Kafka topic.
 Here's a brief overview of how a Debezium connector works: